rust-lagit1/rfcs/text/0000-inferred-types.md

 Another issue with this is that the syntax `_::` could be mistaken for `::crate_name` meaning a crate path.

+Additionaly, the `_` opperator could confuse new users because new users may try to use the `_` opperator to try to access implementation methods.

 # Rationale and alternatives
 [rationale-and-alternatives]: #rationale-and-alternatives